AU-CDS/assignment3-pretrained-cnns-MiaKuntz/README.md

 ### Prerequisites and packages
 To be able to reproduce and run this code, make sure to have Bash and Python3 installed on whichever device it will be run on.
 Please be aware that the published script was made and run on a MacBook Pro from 2017 with the MacOS Ventura package, and that all Python code was run successfully on version 3.11.1.

 The repository will need to be cloned to your device.
-Before running the code, please make sure that your Bash terminal is running from the repository; After, please run the following from the command line to install and update necessary packages:
+Before running the code, please make sure that your Bash terminal is running from the repository; Afterward, please run the following from the command line to install and update necessary packages:

     bash setup.sh